Psychedelic/dab-docs/docs/index.md

 ---

 ## 📬 Coming Next: Dapp lists (Early Applications)
-After V0.3.0, we'll be working on a Dapp registries.
+After V0.3.0, we've been working on a Dapp registries.
 This is still in development, **but we are receiving early submissions to be added to these lists on release**.

 - [Dapp List](https://dab-ooo.typeform.com/dapp-list)